miraheze/puppet/modules/elasticsearch/README.md

 ## Development

-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions regarding development environments and testing.
+Please see the [CONTRIBUTING.md](https://github.com/voxpupuli/puppet-elasticsearch/blob/master/.github/CONTRIBUTING.md) file for instructions regarding development environments and testing.

 ## Support

-Need help?
-Join us in [#elasticsearch](https://webchat.freenode.net?channels=%23elasticsearch) on Freenode IRC or on the [discussion forum](https://discuss.elastic.co/).
+The Puppet Elasticsearch module is community supported and not officially supported by Elastic Support.

+## Transfer Notice

+This module was originally authored by [Elastic](https://www.elastic.co).
+The maintainer preferred that Vox Pupuli take ownership of the module for future improvement and maintenance.
+Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of Elastic.